 If It's Hip, It's In The Power & Light District

 Kansas City's new Power & Light District features a terrific mix of restaurants, entertainment venues, shops, boutiques, live music, theaters and additional unique amenities.
 Comprised of an eight-block neighborhood in downtown Kansas City, the district links together the Kansas City Convention Center to the west and the Sprint Center to the east.
-With trendy spots like The Shark Bar, The Mosaic, 801 Chophouse, Kill Devil Club, BRGR Kistchen and The Dubliner Irish Pub, just to name a few, the district has an engaging 24/7 vibe attracting visitors and locals alike.
+With trendy spots like The Shark Bar, The Mosaic, 801 Chophouse, Kill Devil Club, BRGR Kitchen and The Dubliner Irish Pub, the district has an engaging 24/7 vibe attracting visitors and locals alike.

 Kansas City has bountiful arts and entertainment including: